 As with other games of this ilk, the Occupation player chooses the winner of the round for the best pitch/product.
 Play proceeds with each player getting to be the Occupation player once.
 We often play more than one round and like the curse of Apples to Apples, the kids would play this game until all the cards are exhausted and the parents just want to go to bed.
 Our only other issue is that since the Occupation player knows which player played each product, objectivity is compromised.

 This game strikes a different chord with different players and leads people to love it for different reasons.
 One kid loves to put the most ridiculous answers together.
 Another one loves to give the pitch.
 My wife loves to hear what creative solutions the boys have.
 I love to pick deliberately horrible products and make them work.
 Another player loves to break down the pitches as if they were real products.
 It is very difficult to slide your snake oil past that player.

 We love this game even more than its predecessor, but we realize that not everyone will.
 Because the game’s greatest strength is also its greatest weakness.
 Sadly, a lot of people do not like any sort of role-play in their games.
 Which is tragic and sad but a reality.
 It’s too much work, I’m not creative, I don’t speak in public; there are plenty of excuses.
 My hope is that these people will give this game a try anyway and discover that all their fears are unfounded.

 In fact, I guarantee that Snake Oil will be the most fun you’ve ever had, it will turn you into a creative genius like DaVinci, and it will elevate your public speaking skills until you are head of the debate team**

 ** As always, results are not guaranteed, and Game On!

-I learned the secret of the snake oil from the Hopi Indians – Clark Stanley, “The Rattlesnake King” who was fined $20 for violating the Pure Food and Drug Act, and Fraud.
+I learned the secret of the snake oil from the Hopi Indians – Clark Stanley, “The Rattlesnake King”, a real person and con-man, who was fined $20 for violating the Pure Food and Drug Act, and Fraud.